National Savings Certificate (NSC) is a tax saving investment with the aim to encourage small or medium savings backed by Central Government.

 The maturity period for NSC IX is 10 years and the NSC interest rate is 8.8% per annum.

-The nomination can be canceled or changed at any time by submitting the FORM-3 by paying a fee of Rs 5
+The nomination can be cancelled or changed at any time by submitting the FORM-3 by paying a fee of Rs 5